-- Students are not permitted on residence hall roofs or window ledges.
-Window screens
+- G12 - Students are not permitted on residence hall roofs or window ledges.
+Window

-are not to be removed at any time and nothing is to be thrown from windows.
-Any trash
+screens are not to be removed at any time and nothing is to be thrown from windows.

-found around residence halls must be removed by the residents.
-Students found responsible
+Any trash found around residence halls must be removed by the residents.
+Students

-for throwing trash out of residence hall windows will be subject to immediate residence
+found responsible for throwing trash out of residence hall windows will be subject

 by the Vice President for Student Development.

-- All visitors and guests on campus at any time must conform to all College and Residential
+- G14 - All visitors and guests on campus at any time must conform to all College and

-Life regulations.
+Residential Life regulations.
 Those who do not will be required to leave the campus.
-In the event

-of law violation or non-compliance with a request to leave, s/he shall be considered
+In the event of a law violation or non-compliance with a request to leave, they shall

 - A residence hall guest is any person who intends to sleep in a residence hall and

-is not a resident of the room where s/he wishes to stay.
-Permission must be secured
+is not a resident of the room where they wish to stay.
+Permission to host guest(s)

-from each resident of the room (or suite or townhome) and the RD (or designee) before
+must be secured from each resident of the room and the RD (or designee) before the

-the guest may stay.
-All guests must be 17 years of age or older and register (sign-in)
+guest may stay.
+All guests must be 17 years of age or older and register (sign in)

 with hall staff.
-GUESTS ARE PERMITTED as follows: 1- In Davis, Parsons, Fake and Ten
+GUESTS ARE PERMITTED as follows: 1 - In Davis, Parsons, Fake and

-Eyck halls, up to two consecutive nights in a sevennight period (Sunday through Saturday).
+Ten Eyck halls, up to two consecutive nights in a seven-night period (Sunday through

-2- In Dix, Draper, Pearson, Vroman and Wieting halls, up to three consecutive nights
+Saturday).
+2 - In Dix, Draper, Pearson, Vroman, and Wieting halls, up to three consecutive

-in a seven- night period (Sunday through Saturday).
-3- In Alumni Commons, unrestricted
+nights in a seven-night period (Sunday through Saturday).

 - A visitor is any person who is not a resident of the room being visited.
 Visitors

-who are NOT SUNY Cobleskill students must be at least 17 years of age and must vacate
+who are NOT SUNY Cobleskill residential students must be at least 17 years of age

-by midnight.
-Visitors who are SUNY Cobleskill students must vacate by 3:00 a.m
+and must vacate by midnight.
+Visitors who are SUNY Cobleskill students must vacate